 Taxis are split into two classes - metro and country.
-There were 859 metro taxis and 271 country taxis registered as at 31 December 2021.
+There were 867 metro taxis and 261 country taxis that were registered over 21/22, on average.

 Figure 3.1 - Comparison of taxi premium relativity

 We show the 90% confidence range for the taxi relativities, with the central line showing our central estimate.